2050plus/2050plus/doc/veka_configurations.rst

   * i.e. Methane pipelines;
   * i.e. CO2 pipelines;

 Some technologies are added to the system only if an energy sector is considered in the optimization.
-An exhaustive list is given herebelow, sorted by module and with each energy carriers the technology uses.
+An exhaustive list is given here below, sorted by module and with each energy carriers the technology uses.

 Base technologies
 ---------------------------